-Written agreements had been provided to relatives outlining the support, care and welfare of the residents along with the services to be provided.
+Written agreements had been provided to relatives outlining the support, care and welfare of the residents along with the services to be provided and the inspector saw that most had been returned although one was still outstanding.
 An easy read version was also available for residents.